Small businesses love free stuff, so Gusto is giving them free HR Basics

-Gusto, formerly ZenPayroll, is the rare startup unicorn that has stayed relatively mum on its product and growth — it’s last press release, for instance, was more than a year ago.
-The company’s core offering remains payroll for small businesses, and it has been working to expand its customer base across the nation, including have its CEO, Joshua Reeves, go on a tour of the country to visit SMBs in an RV.
+Gusto, formerly ZenPayroll, is the rare startup unicorn that has stayed relatively mum on its product and growth — its last press release, for instance, was more than a year ago.
+The company’s core offering remains payroll for small businesses, and it has been working to expand its customer base across the nation, including having its CEO, Joshua Reeves, go on a tour of the country to visit SMBs in an RV.

-One challenge small businesses face though is getting access to high-quality, yet affordable software, particularly in HR.
+One challenge small businesses face, though, is getting access to high-quality, yet affordable, software, particularly in HR.
 “Small businesses actually get that people are the core more than large companies,” Reeves explained to me.
-“In a ten person company, you know everyone, your customers are your neighbors, but they never really had access to high-quality software.”
+“In a 10-person company, you know everyone, your customers are your neighbors, but they never really had access to high-quality software.”

 Gusto is hoping to fill that gap, announcing the beta launch of a new product it’s calling HR Basics.
-The product offers a suite of tools for small businesses to handle the quotidian tasks of HR, including managing vacation time, compiling employee directories, and improving the onboarding of new hires.
+The product offers a suite of tools for small businesses to handle the quotidian tasks of HR, including managing vacation time, compiling employee directories and improving the onboarding of new hires.
 Most importantly, the product is free, and doesn’t require a credit card or a bank account to sign up.

 Reeves believes that Gusto has two purposes: to offer “peace of mind” to small business owners around areas like compliance that can lead to negative enforcement actions, and to provide software that can help companies become “great places to work” that are more focused on community.
 Reeves is particularly passionate about the latter point.
-“Even the terminology ‘human capital management’ — humans are not capital, humans are not resources, they are people thank you very much.”
+“Even the terminology ‘human capital management’ — humans are not capital, humans are not resources, they are people, thank you very much.”

 One particular area of focus for HR Basics is around onboarding.
-Gusto is hoping that it can move all HR paperwork online, so that everything required to officially onboard an employee can be done even before the employee walks into work the first day.
+Gusto is hoping it can move all HR paperwork online, so that everything required to officially onboard an employee can be done even before the employee walks into work the first day.
 With that out of the way, Gusto can then focus on helping companies create the right corporate culture.
 For instance, the product offers a “Welcome Wall” where other employees can write cheerful and encouraging notes for a new employee to make them feel like they belong at the company from day one.

 This new product is free for businesses, and Gusto obviously hopes that it creates a funnel of potential customers who will eventually sign up for its payroll service and full HR platform, which charge around $6-12 a month per employee based on the specific plan that a business chooses.